tousif13/Cyber_4n6s/CYBER5w/Time Zone Conversions.md

 ## Task 2: File Metadata

 ### 1.In the Recycle Bin, "$I" files are generated to contain the metadata for a deleted file.
 Its hex code will detail the original file's size in bytes, deletion time, and path.
 For more information about Recycle Bin file format, refer to Cyber5w's Recycle Bin course.
 The information for its deletion time can be found at byte 0x10, and is 8 bytes long.
 For more information about Endianness, refer to Cyber5w's Computer and Data Representation course.
 Use DCode to conduct the following:
-### a.Open Task2\$Recycle.Bin_backup\$I111B13.jpg in a hex editor and locate its deletion time.
+### a.
+Open Task2\$Recycle.Bin_backup\$I111B13.jpg in a hex editor and locate its deletion time.
 Highlight the 8 bytes from byte 0x10 to 0x17, and copy the selection in Hexadecimal, Little Endian

 ![image](https://user-images.githubusercontent.com/33444140/235157483-b3ceb0e0-f194-4299-8852-db03c952d6e6.png)